What is a DAF?

 Contribute cash and non-cash assets to your account

-Invest your contributions
+Invest your balance

 How does it work?